bentoml/BentoML/docs/source/use-cases/audio/xtts.rst

       - name: "COQUI_TOS_AGREED"
         value: 1

-:ref:`Create an API token with Developer Operations Access to log in to BentoCloud <bentocloud/how-tos/manage-access-token:create an api token>`, then run the following command to deploy the project.
+:ref:`Log in to BentoCloud <bentocloud/how-tos/manage-access-token:Log in to BentoCloud using the BentoML CLI>` by running ``bentoml cloud login``, then run the following command to deploy the project.

 .. code-block:: bash